turboladen/ror_class/d5/5_flockr.md

 * "Flockr", the Flickr clone.
     * Repo: https://github.com/turboladen/flockr
 * Requirements:
+    * Users must authenticate.
+    * Users can view photos at `/users/:user_id/photos`.
     * Users can upload photos.
-    * Users can view photos at `photos/[username]`.
+    * Users can favorite photos.
     * Users can comment on photos.
-    * Users can add contacts.
     * Users can create sets of photos.
-    * Users can favorite photos.
     * Users can share photos.
+    * Users can add contacts/friends.
     * Users can convert photo sizes.

+!SLIDE bullets
+# What are we building? (cont.)

+* Requirements (cont.):
     * Photos are paginated.
     * Photos are versioned.

-!SLIDE bullets
-# What are we building? (cont.)

 * Don't hesitate adding anything that you think of.
     * i.e. play as you read & learn more.
+* Extra credit:
+    * Users can view photos at: `/photos/:user_name`.

 !SLIDE bullets incremental